Help! My Puppy Hates Its Crate: What Can I Do?

 How to Train a Crying Puppy to Settle Down in a Crate

-1. Stay Close By Until Your Puppy Settles Down
+1. Stay Nearby Until Your Puppy Settles

-3. Give Breaks After Settling
+3. Give Breaks After Calm Behavior

-4. Use Treats to Create Positive Associations
+4. Use Treats to Build Positive Associations

-5. Repeat and Build
+5. Repeat and Gradually Increase Time

 Troubleshooting Crate Training